 The night the Golden Ray foundered...

-On the night of September 8th two years ago, I was awakened abruptly at 2:30 in the morning by a phone call from my friend Cap Fendig.
+I was awakened abruptly at 2:30 in the morning by a phone call from my friend Cap Fendig.
 Cap called to ask if I could come quickly to the marina - he explained there had been a ship accident in the sound, and there might be sailors in the water.
 Volunteers and extra boats were needed for possible search and rescue.

 I rubbed my eyes, dressed quickly, and ran out the door.
 As I drove to the marina, I could not help thinking back on another accident that occurred here in 1972 when a ship struck the Sidney Lanier bridge.
 Lives were lost that night, and it was a major tragedy for our community.
 I prayed fervently that would not be the case again.
 When I arrived at the marina and found Cap’s boats, I joined a small group of volunteers.
 Reid Harris was there, and he explained that we were to stand by and wait for directions from the Coast Guard.